casabre/pySoMQ/README.md

 ```

 ### Receive streaming data

-If you want to utilize the SerialServer within your own scripts, start receiving by using the following snippet with our parameters
+If you want to utilize the SerialServer within your own scripts, start
+receiving by using the following snippet with your parameters
 ```python
 import pysomq